 Our inquiry was spurred by The Immanent Frame’s tenth year, a time-mark whose metric neatness prompts thoughts of review and renewal.
-The last decade spans an epoch of political change, economic chaos, and artistic and technological innovation.
-The same can be said of any ten year stretch, of course.
-What matters are the particulars, which will also challenge the representation of the world shaped in any historical frame—immanent or otherwise.
+The decade 2007-2017 spans an epoch of political change, economic chaos, and artistic and technological innovation.
+The same can be said of any ten year stretch.
+What matters are the particulars, which will challenge the representation of the world shaped in any historical frame—immanent or otherwise.
 Such frames are generative nonetheless, even if mainly in the breach.
 Indeed frames and breaches are among the primary subjects in the study of secularism, religion, and the public sphere.

 These abstract musings provoke sharper questions.
 What epoch is this we are entering or have entered?
 What is this time?
 What time is it?
 Marking anniversaries is a stimulus for looking back and looking ahead, and asking, What is there to do now?
 Or, in a more pensive register, Is this all there is?